-Bradley Dice is a scientist, software developer, and advocate for innovation and entrepreneurship in higher education.
-He is currently pursuing his Ph.
-D. in Physics and Scientific Computing at the University of Michigan in Ann Arbor.
-He is a member of the Glotzer Group and is a National Science Foundation Graduate Research Fellow, researching nano-scale materials via computational simulations.
+Bradley Dice is a scientist and software developer researching nano-scale materials via computational simulations.
+He is currently a Ph.
+D. candidate in Physics and Scientific Computing at the University of Michigan in Ann Arbor.
+He is a member of the Glotzer Group, a National Science Foundation Graduate Research Fellow, and a MolSSI Software Fellow.
 Bradley attended William Jewell College in Kansas City, where he triple-majored in Physics, Chemistry, and Mathematics.
-He holds a strong passion for applying computation, simulation, statistics, and emerging techniques in data science to solve fundamental questions of our physical world and advance society.
+He holds a strong passion for applying computation, simulation, and emerging techniques in data science to solve fundamental questions of our physical world and advance society.

-Bradley’s diverse skill set spans the spectrum of technology and academic science.
-His software development experience encompasses autonomous vehicles, smart home sensors, wearable tech, and machine learning.
+At the University of Michigan, Bradley’s research focuses on applying machine learning to design next-generation materials.
+His software development experience ranges from machine learning and GPU-accelerated materials simulations to autonomous vehicles, smart home sensors, and wearable tech.
+Bradley contributes to open source scientific software as a maintainer and lead developer for the signac data management framework and the freud analysis library for nano-scale particle simulations.
 He has created mobile apps that promote professional sports teams, collect well water quality data from developing nations, and serve as a personal trainer.
-He has performed scientific research at CERN (the European Nuclear Research Facility) and has written software applications for firms including Kansas City’s Engage Mobile, named one of the nation’s “Most Promising Enterprise Mobility Companies” by CIO Review.
+He has performed scientific research at CERN and has written software applications for firms including Kansas City’s Engage Mobile, named one of the nation’s “Most Promising Enterprise Mobility Companies” by CIO Review.
 In his undergraduate research at Yale University, Bradley studied the thermodynamic formation of a class of damage-resistant materials called Bulk Metallic Glasses.
 Additionally, his collaboration with an international team of fluid dynamicists at the University of Brussels yielded a new technique for studying a fluid instability that affects oil recovery and pollution dispersal.

 Bradley plays jazz piano, produces electronic music, DJs, creates algorithmic art, takes part in hackathons, and grooves to any and every rhythm the world provides.